 The Company adopted a share option plan dated June 22, 2017, under which grants of options to purchase Common Shares may be made (the "Share Option Plan").
-The Share Option Plan provides for the issuance of 400,000 Common Shares, which represents approximately 6% of the issued and outstanding Common Shares as at December 31, 2018.
-As at December 31, 2018, 238,000 options are available for grant under the Share Option Plan, which represents approximately 3.6% of the issued and outstanding Common Shares as at December 31, 2018.
-As at December 31, 2018, 162,000 options have been granted under the Share Option Plan, which represents approximately 2.4% of the issued and outstanding Common Shares as at December 31, 2018.
+The Share Option Plan originally provided for the issuance of 400,000 Common Shares, which represented approximately 6% of the issued and outstanding Common Shares as at December 31, 2019.
+Subject to Shareholder approval, the number of available options for grant under the Share Option Plan will increase from 400,000 to 880,000 as at December 31, 2019, which represents approximately 10% of the issued and outstanding Common Shares as at December 31, 2019.
+As at December 31, 2019, 157,765 options are available for grant under the Share Option Plan, which represents approximately 3.6% of the issued and outstanding Common Shares as at December 31, 2019.
+As at December 31, 2019, 242,235 options have been granted under the Share Option Plan, which represents approximately 2.8% of the issued and outstanding Common Shares as at December 31, 2019.
+If Shareholders at the Meeting approve the increase in the authorized number of Common Shares that may be issued under the Share Option Plan by 480,000 Common Shares, and subject to TSX approval, a total of 637,765 Common Shares may be available for grant, which represents approximately 7.2% of the issued and outstanding Common Shares as at December 31, 2019.
 The following is a summary of the key terms of the Share Option Plan.